matrix-org/matrix-spec-proposals/proposals/3664-notifications-for-relations.md

 [Threads](https://github.com/matrix-org/matrix-doc/pull/3440) use replies
 [as a fallback](https://github.com/matrix-org/matrix-doc/pull/3440/files#diff-113727ce0257b4dc0ad6f1087b6402f2cfcb6ff93272757b947bf1ce444056aeR82).
 This would cause a notification with the new `.m.rule.reply` rule.
-To prevent that another MSC should add a or modify the existing push rules to not apply to threads, when they are not a reply.
-This MSC does not spell out a solution for that, because the author lacks familiarity with the design goals of the threading proposals.
+To prevent that this MSC adds the `include_fallbacks` key to the rule, so that reply relations only added as a fallback are ignored.
+(Currently `is_falling_back` key is in a bit of a weird location.
+Maybe this can be amended in the threading MSC to be a bit more generic before it is added to the spec.)

 Adding a new rule that causes notifications, forces users to change their notification settings again.
 In this case, a user who disabled notifications